Xtra-Computing/ThunderGP/docs/scheduling.md

 This figure shows a processing routine without scheduling, the sub-partitions are arranged in sequence (the 1st sub-partitions goes to 1st CU), and the partitions are processed in order.
 From our observation, this naive arrangement have significantly bad influence on the performance because the unbalanced sub-partitions.

-ThunderGP schedules the sub-partitions in the following step:
+To solve this unbalancing problem, ThunderGP schedules the sub-partitions in the following step:

 * Calculate the estimated execution time of scheduled sub-partitions in each CUs.
 * Calculate the estimated execution time of  sub-partitions of the coming partition.